bompiyapon/DSIProject2/README.md

 ### Problem Statement:

-I am a agency of consultant company which give an advice to the houseowner to increase their sell price.
-And also real estate agent or broker who looking to investing to build houses and sold to make profit.
-I will find out which factor they need to focus in order improve the Sale price of the house.
+I am a agency of consultant company which give an advice to the real estate company which looking for building new house and do interior / outerior decoration for sale .To increase their sell price of the house to maximize their profit, I will find out which factor they need to focus in order improve the Sale price of the house.
 And I will also generalize model of prediction to see is it can modelize to another city or not.

+In case they have limited budget I will help them to focus on the feature / quality to maximize their profit the most

 ### About the file: